 to fight the disease.

-People who are having chemotherapy or
+People who are having chemotherapy

-radiation therapy may need help eating
+or radiation therapy may

-plan geared to your specific needs.
+create a nutrition plan geared to your specific needs.

 Exercise can also help a person stay healthy during recovery.
 If you're being treated